Govind-Patwal/School_District_Analysis/README.md

 Results: Using bulleted lists and images of DataFrames as support, address the following questions.

-How is the district summary affected?
-How is the school summary affected?
-How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-How does replacing the ninth-grade scores affect the following:
-Math and reading scores by grade
-Scores by school spending
-Scores by school size
-Scores by school type

 Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
 ========================================